-12 kilometres, with over 50 works linked together by a green line: the Voyage à Nantes has been part of Nantes' cultural landscape since 2012.
-Every summer, the course is reactivated and enhanced, to give Nantes and its surroundings a new and intriguing facelift.
-The seventh year of the Voyage à Nantes will take place from 6 July to 1 September 2019.
-Here’s a sneak preview.
+With more than hundred works of art spread over more 20km and linked together by a green line on the ground, Le Voyage à Nantes has been part of Nantes' cultural landscape since 2012.
+Every summer, the course is reopened and enhanced to give the city and its surroundings an artistic facelift.
+The festival takes place in Nantes in july and august, 7 days a week.